John Christodoulou: Personal life

-He is a supporter of Omonia Nicosia.
+He is a supporter of Omonia Nicosia football club.
 His favourite drink is Zivania.
 The property entrepreneur is also dyslexic and accordingly has a preference for making business decisions over the phone, an in-house solicitor for Yianis Group has told London's High Court.

+Christodoulou is also a friend of Monaco's Prince Albert.

+According to the Sunday Times Rich List, Christodoulou became a billionaire in 2015.
+In May 2024, his fortune was estimated at £2.5 billion, ranking him as the 70th richest person in the UK.
+Forbes magazine states Christodoulou is the 2545 richest person in the world.

 Honours and philanthropy

 Christodoulou won the "Foreign-based Cypriot Entrepreneur of the Year 2013" award from IN Business Magazine.

 Christodoulou is the president of the Monaco and Cyprus Jubilee Sailing Trust.

 In June 2022, he was awarded a Goodwill Ambassador Award of the Principality of Monaco.

-Christodoulou received the Holy Humanitarian Cross of the Greek Orthodox Church of Cyprus in July 2022, while in early August 2022 he was awarded the Medal of Outstanding Contribution in a ceremony organised by the Presidency of the Republic of Cyprus.
+Christodoulou received the Holy Humanitarian Cross of the Greek Orthodox Church of Cyprus in July 2022, while in August 2022 he was awarded the Medal of Outstanding Contribution in a ceremony organised by the Presidency of the Republic of Cyprus.

+In November 2023, Christodoulou was awarded by the Cypriot government for his charitable work and for his efforts to promote Cyprus abroad during a ceremony in London at the World Travel Market conference.

+Christodoulou was awarded "Contribution to Society" Award at the Cyprus Diaspora Forum in Limassol March 2024.
+This accolade recognizes Christodoulou and his Foundation's commitment and contribution to improving the educational environment of students and supporting the vulnerable in Cyprus.

 Yianis Christodoulou Foundation

 Christodoulou is involved in philanthropic endeavours.
 Inspired by his own childhood, displaced from his homeland as a child, in 2016 he founded the Yianis Christodoulou Foundation (YCF), which seeks to support disadvantaged children and their families in the UK and abroad, with a special focus on poverty alleviation and education.

 Christodoulou has donated £1 million to the eponymous philanthropy organisation.

 The charity commenced in 2017 with donations of £51,842 and in 2018 donations totalled £1,200,559.
 Fundraising fell significantly in 2019, with just £17,756 raised.
 In 2020 donations totalled £15,238.
 Charitable grants made to date are: £260,998 (2018), £112,039 (2019) and £93,199 (2020).

 He has hosted fundraising events, such as the 2017 Star Ball at the Hilton Manchester Deansgate where apparently over £1.5 million was raised.
 It is unclear whether this sum is separate to the £1 million said to have been donated by Christodoulou as the accounts filed with Companies House indicate donations/funds raised since 2017 total £1,285,395.

 In July 2021, Christodoulou sailed Zeus to Cyprus where the Foundation raised €365,000 to support the island country's disadvantaged children as well as local schools destroyed by wildfires.

 The Foundation backed King Charles III, then heir apparent to the British throne as Prince of Wales, at a charity event in Dumfries House, in Ayrshire, Scotland.